Verifying Integer Programming Results: Computational experiments

-We also created a modified version of the exact rational MIP solver described in \cite{hybrid} and used it to compute certificates for several MIP instances from the literature.
-The exact rational MIP solver is based on {\sc SCIP} \cite{scip} and uses a hybrid of floating-point and exact rational arithmetic to efficiently compute exact solutions using a pure branch-and-bound algorithm.
-In our experiments, the rational MIP solver uses {\sc CPLEX~12.6.0.0} \cite{cplex} as its underlying floating-point LP solver and a modified version of {\sc QSopt\_ex~2.5.10} \cite{QSopt} as its underlying exact LP solver.
-The exact MIP solver supports several methods for computing valid dual bounds and our certificate printing functionality is currently supported by the \emph{Project-and-shift} method (for dual solutions only) and the \emph{Exact LP} method (for both dual solutions and Farkas proofs), for details on these methods see \cite{hybrid}.
-Future plans are to include certificate printing functionality in all dual bounding methods and release this in subsequent versions of exact SCIP; our developmental version is currently available from the authors by request.
+In addition, we created a modified version of the exact rational \mip solver described in \cite{hybrid} and used it to compute certificates for several \mip instances from the literature.
+The exact rational \mip solver is based on \scip~\cite{scip} and uses a hybrid of floating-point and exact rational arithmetic to efficiently compute exact solutions using a pure branch-and-bound algorithm.
+In our experiments, the rational \mip solver uses \cplex~12.6.0.0 \cite{cplex} as its underlying floating-point \lp solver and a modified version of QSopt\_ex~2.5.10 \cite{QSopt} as its underlying exact \lp solver.
+The exact \mip solver supports several methods for computing valid dual bounds and our certificate printing functionality is currently supported by the \emph{Project-and-shift} method (for dual solutions only) and the \emph{Exact LP} method (for both dual solutions and Farkas proofs), for details on these methods see \cite{hybrid}.
+This developmental version is currently available from the authors by request.
+We note that the certificate is printed concurrently with the solution process which leads to certificates that have potential for reduction and simplification by {\tt viprttn}, or other routines.
+For example, as each node is processed its derived dual bound is printed to the certificate even though it may become redundant if branching is performed and new dual bounds are computed at the child nodes; also, discovery of a new primal solution might allow pruning of a large subtree, rendering many bound derivations redundant.

+The program {\tt viprttn} processes the list of derived constraints in two passes.
+In the first pass, it builds the dependency graph with nodes representing the derived constraints and arcs \(uv\) such that the derived constraint represented by \(u\) is referenced by the reason for deriving the constraint represented by \(v\).
+In the second pass, it performs a topological sort using depth-first search on the component that contains the final constraint and writes out the reordered list of derived constraints with updated constraint indices.